 The ripe elderberries contain high powered antioxidants, including quercetin, kaempferol, rutin, and phenolic acids.
 They also contain flavonoids, which have antioxidant properties that can help prevent cell damage, and anthocyanidins, which are natural chemical compounds with immune-boosting, and anti-aging benefits.

-Elderberry is best known for its powerful immune boosting properties, especially when it comes to colds and the flu.
+Elderberry is best known for its powerful immune boosting properties, especially when it comes to viruses like colds and the flu.
 The anthocyanidins in the elderberry are the most active when it comes to fighting colds and flu.
 Not only does it tend to shorten the duration of a cold or the flu, but it also helps to reduce some of the miserable symptoms.
 This 2009 study of patients with the flu showed significant improvement in their flu symptoms with four doses of 175 mg. elderberry extract a day.

 Another study published in the Journal of International Medical Research shows elderberry extract being highly effective when used within the first 48 hours of the onset of flu.
 It can actually shorten the duration of flu symptoms by an average of four days.

 Along with colds and flu often come sinus infections.
 These can be miserable and last for weeks sometimes.
 Sinus infections happen when the nasal cavities become inflamed, swollen and filled with nasal discharge.

 Sinus infections can be either a result of a bacterial infection or a viral infection.
 This study done in the University Hospital in Zurich, Switzerland examined the use of an elderberry product on bacterial sinusitis.
 Treatment consisted of the elderberry, along with an antibiotic (doxycycline or vibramycin) and a decongestant.
 Those who took the combination medication improved faster than those who did not take the elderberry product.